miladrayka/mol2parser/README.md

 Test
 ---
-Mol2Parser is tested on the following systems:
+Mol2Parser is tested on the following system:

 | OS  |  RAM | CPU  |
 | ------------ | ------------ | ------------ |